Powerful Knockoffs via Minimizing Reconstructability: Minimum reconstructability knockoffs

 where $\mathcal{X}$ is the support of $X$, and $p(x,\tilde{x})$ is the joint density of $[X, \tilde{X}]$.
 Note $L_{\mmaxent}$ corresponds to the negative entropy of $[X, \tilde{X}]$.
 If $[X, \tilde{X}]$ admits no joint density with respect to the product measure $\mu \times \mu$, we adopt the convention that $L_{\mmaxent} = \infty$. \end{definition}

 Given this definition, it is not immediately obvious that \smaxent knockoffs minimize any notion of reconstructability.
 Of course, the entropy of $[X, \tilde{X}]$ equals twice the entropy of $X$ minus the mutual information between $X$ and $\tilde{X}$, so \smaxent knockoffs also minimize the mutual information between $X$ and $\tilde{X}$.
+Since mutual information can account for joint dependencies between $X$ and $\tilde{X}$, we might expect it to perform better than the MAC metric, which only looks marginally at dependencies between $X_j$ and $\tilde{X}_j$.
 However, mutual information still may not necessarily capture the right notion of reconstructability.
 To perform feature selection with knockoffs, one must assign a feature importance to each individual feature and knockoff.
 To do this powerfully, we have argued that \emph{each} non-null feature $X_j$ must contain information that cannot be reconstructed using $X_{\text{-}j}$ and $\tilde{X}$.
 Although mutual information captures some notion of the aggregate dependencies between $X$ and $\tilde{X}$, it is not clear it coincides with this feature-level definition of reconstructability.

 To better connect ME knockoffs with reconstructability, we turn to the setting where $X$ is Gaussian, where $L_{\mmaxent}$ has a simple formulation.
 In particular, we can take $\tilde{X}$ to be jointly Gaussian with $X$, and then the entropy of $[X, \tilde{X}]$ equals $\log \det (G_S)$ up to a constant.
 Thus, maximizing the entropy of $[X, \tilde{X}]$ corresponds to minimizing $\log \det (G_S^{-1})$.
 This loss is actually quite similar to the MVR loss for Gaussian $X$, as both losses are convex, elementwise-decreasing functions of the eigenvalues of $G_S$.
 In particular,